jup-ag/space-station/docs/100-swap-api/4-add-fees-to-swap.md

 ### 4. Sign and send transaction

-Finally, the referred can sign the transaction and it can be submitted to the network to be executed.
+Finally, the referred user can sign the transaction and it can be submitted to the network to be executed.
 You can refer to the [Send Swap Transaction](3-send-swap-transaction.md) guide to complete this step.

 ## Additional Resources